 NYU Langone Outpatient Psychiatry Clinic

 The resident outpatient psychiatry clinic at NYU Langone constitutes another principal outpatient training site.
-Similar to Bellevue’s resident clinic, here you serve as the primary psychiatric provider for patients who have wide variety of illness severity and pathology.
-The majority of patients in this clinic suffer from mood and anxiety disorders.
-This clinic offers the resources to provide a more robust program in telepsychiatry, or video doctor visits, propelling senior residents forward in their learning about this growing field.
+Similar to Bellevue’s resident clinic, here you serve as the primary psychiatric provider for patients who have a wide variety of illness severity and pathology with a particular focus on mood and anxiety disorders.
+This clinic offers the resources to provide a more robust program in telepsychiatry, or video visits, propelling senior residents forward in their learning about this growing field.